novum-engineering/novum-cloud-api-examples/readme.md

 ### Python Examples

 Explore the Python examples in the [`python-examples`](python) directory.
 Inside tis folder you find the procedure to install our python library and their dependencies.
-Moreover, one can find the examples on each folder.
+Moreover, one can find the examples on each folder working for the most recent version.

 ### TypeScript Examples